Paving the way for transitions --- a case for Weyl geometry

-The conjugate point on the spatial sphere is reached at $z=e^{H \pi /c}-1=e^{\frac{\pi}{ \sqrt{3} } }-1 \approx 5.13$ ($r=\frac{1}{\sqrt{\kappa} }$ radius of the sphere).
-Interpreted in this model, quasars and galaxies with higher redshift than $5.13$ would be images of objects ``behind'' the conjugate point and must have counterparts with lower redshift on ``this'' side of the latter.
+But there arises a new question: The conjugate point on the spatial sphere is reached at $z=e^{H \pi /c}-1=e^{\frac{\pi}{ \sqrt{3} } }-1 \approx 5.13$ ($r=\frac{1}{\sqrt{\kappa} }$ radius of the sphere).
+Interpreted in this model, quasars and galaxies with higher redshift than $5.13$ ought to be images of objects ``behind'' the conjugate point and should have counterparts with lower redshift on ``this'' side.
 For terrestrial observers the two images are antipodal, up to the influence of gravitational deflection of the sight rays.
-In principle, it should be possible with present observational techniques to check the ``prediction'' of the Einstein-Weyl model of {\em paired antipodal objects} for the highest redshift quasars and galaxies.
-The pairing of redshift and magnitudes are easy to calculate.
-But gravitational deflection of light disturbs the direction and local deviation from spherical symmetry close to the conjugate point blurs the focussing of light rays and, with it, affects magnitudes and redshift.
-Therefore an effective observational decision on this question might be difficult to achieve.
+In principle, it should be possible to check the ``prediction'' of the Einstein-Weyl model of {\em paired antipodal objects} for the highest redshift quasars and galaxies with present observational techniques.\footnote{The pairing of redshift and magnitudes are easy to calculate.
+But gravitational deflection of light disturbs the direction and local deviation from spherical symmetry close to the conjugate point blurs the focussing of light rays and affects magnitudes and redshift.
+Therefore an effective decision of this question could be a true challenge for observational cosmology.}

 At the moment such consequences have not yet been studied in sufficient detail.
-Maybe they never will, unless some curiosity of experts in gravity theory and in cosmology, both theoretical and observational, is directed towards studying some of the more technical properties of the IWOD approach.
+Maybe they never will, unless some curiosity of experts in gravity theory and in cosmology, both theoretical and observational, is directed towards studying some of the more technical properties of the iWOD approach.